-The Health Services staff handle most common health concerns and are involved with wellness and preventative medicine.
+Photo Location: Liberty Mutual Group, Portsmouth, New Hampshire In order to receive health services at the wellness center, students are required to submit a complete medical history and physical examination form prior to admission.
+International students may not complete registration without these documents and a chest x-ray report.
 The College physician holds clinic on a weekly basis, as needed.
 Any problem the nurses cannot handle is referred to the college physician or another appropriate practitioner.